fnyin/bse_gc_aae_2025/README.md

 - Sanchis-Guarner, R., Montalban, J., & Weinhardt, F. (2021).
 Home broadband and human capital formation.
 Available at SSRN 3772087. https://www.cesifo.org/DocDL/cesifo1_wp8846.pdf

+## Lectures - Part 2

+In the second part of the lecture, solutions to the problem sets and their discussion are conducted using Python.
+After Lecture 5, an installation guide and resources for setting up Python on your computer will be provided.
+The discussion of the exercises will take place interactively during the lectures:

+- Up to three teams will present different parts of the problem set.
+- Students are not expected to have perfect solutions but should discuss their challenges and obstacles.
+- Solutions to the problem sets will be provided one day before the lecture.
+- Deadlines for graded problem sets are on Wednesdays at 23:59, prior to the lecture.

+These problem sets will likely require significant time investment.
+Please make sure to plan ahead so that you have sufficient time available in this period.

 ### 6 Introduction: econometric modeling of economic choices / Python coding (June 6, PH, MB and MS)